contentstack/contentstack-utils-dotnet/README.md

   ```
 ### Fetch Embedded Item(s) from Multiple Entries
 #### Render HTML RTE Embedded object
 To get embedded items from multiple entries, you need to provide the stack API key, environment name, delivery token, content type UID.
-Then, use the `ContentstackUtils.RenderContent` functions as shown below:
+Then, use the `Utils.RenderContent` functions as shown below:
 ```c#
 using Contentstack.Core; // ContentstackClient
 using Contentstack.Core.Models; // Stack, Query, Entry, Asset, ContentType, ContentstackCollection